sakellar/git_cli/README.md

 Already up-to-date.
 Successfully pulled from repository git@github.com:sakellar/git_cli.git
 ```
+### NAME
+gitcommit - Wrapper on git commit to record changes to the repository
+### SYNOPSIS
+gitcommit [reponame]
+### DESCRIPTION
+Stores the current contents of the index in a new commit along with a log message from the user describing the changes.
 Run gitcommit command (Make sure you are inside the repository you want to commit):
 ```
 gitcli> gitcommit fixed issues with git commit